 Lifting as heavy as you possibly can while keeping good form and not risking injury is a wonderful thing!
 There’s nothing to fear in this type of training.
 In fact, challenging your muscles feels amazing.
 Thanks to endorphins, your feel-good chemicals are released when lifting weights.
 This eases your body during the physical strain of weightlifting.
 A 2018 study in the National Library of Medicine found that strength training was linked to improvements in depressive symptoms, such as low mood, a loss of interest in activities, and feelings of worthlessness.
 Weightlifting improves overall well-being, improves cognitive function, eases depression, boosts mood, reduces anxiety, and raises self-esteem.
 Not only will a 5×5 workout offer all these psychological benefits, but the physiological benefits are also incredible.

 You will improve your muscle strength, which will protect your joints from injury.
 You’ll also experience improvements in your muscle appearance, which you’ve often heard referred to as “toned.”
-Again, remember this isn’t muscle toning; it’s building muscle.
+Again, remember that this isn’t muscle toning; it’s building muscle.
 You will maintain flexibility and balance, which can help you remain independent as you age.
 Resistance training (lifting heavy weights) will also provide a method for weight management and an increased muscle-to-fat ratio.
 As you gain muscle, your body burns more fat when at rest.

 I have included one alternate exercise in this workout, so my list includes a total of 6 movements that you will use: